 Shared renewable energy arrangements allow several energy customers to share the benefits of one local renewable energy power plant.
 When the power is supplied strictly by solar energy, it is sometimes called “community solar.”
 The shared renewables project pools investments from multiple members of a community and provides power and/or financial benefits in return.

-  - At least 7 states have recognized the benefits of shared renewables by encouraging their growth through policy and programs.
+- At least 12 states and D.C. have recognized the benefits of shared renewables by encouraging their growth through policy and programs.

 - Placed in service in 2006, the shared renewables project in Ellensburg, Washington claims to be “the first community solar project in the nation.”

 Shared renewables projects are often located on public or jointly-owned property, and can be an easier way for renters and condominium owners to benefit from a local solar energy project.
 There are many reasons why shared renewables might be preferred for a home, business, or individual.
 Here are a few examples:

 - Those who are only renting may be prohibited from installing solar on the property

 - The roof may be too shaded or needs re-roofing